Ikechukwu-Miracle/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 *4. Free list* frees a linked list.
 *5. Free* frees linked list and sets head to NULL.
 *7. Get node at index* returns pointer to node at given index.
+*8. Sum list* returns the sum of all the integer data of the list.